 Contents of a Persian Garden

 Archaeological evidence—the gardens were excavated by David Stronach in the 1970s—suggests that Pasargadae's palaces were structured to provide private access to the gardens.
-Pavilions, channels, orchards, pools, terraces, walkways and an enclosing wall (called pairadaeza) characterized the garden, which was laid out symetrically in a four-part system.
-The fourfold garden is thought to have symbolized the Achmaenid universe of four quarters divided by four rivers: a central pool in the garden led off in channels in four separate directions.
+Pavilions, channels, orchards, pools, terraces, walkways and an enclosing wall (called pairadaeza) characterized the garden, which was laid out symmetrically in a four-part system.
+The fourfold garden is thought to have symbolized the Achaemenid universe of four quarters divided by four rivers: a central pool in the garden led off in channels in four separate directions.

-Historical reports of the period describe Persian gardens in several Achmaenid dynasty capitals, including Persepolis and Susa in Iran; Sardis in Lydia (now Turkey), Celaenae in Phyrgia and Belesys in Syria.
+Historical reports of the period describe Persian gardens in several Achaemenid dynasty capitals, including Persepolis and Susa in Iran; Sardis in Lydia (now Turkey), Celaenae in Phyrgia and Belesys in Syria.
 The gardens were described as including a wide array of exotic animals, and exotic plants used for medicines and perfumes, including tamarisk, oleander, roses and violets.